Undergraduate Research Awards

 - If you're just getting started in research, identify a mentor to guide your project.

 - Meet with your mentor to discuss proposal ideas and review deadlines.
-Show your mentor the "For Mentors" tab on this website to make sure you are both clear about his/her role in guiding your project.
-If your mentor is not a faculty member, direct him/her to fill out our Research Mentor Designation form.
-If you're not sure if your mentor is a faculty member, just ask him/her.
+Make sure your mentor knows that they should expect an email from email@example.com with a link to the reference form after you complete the online application.
+Show your mentor the "For Mentors" tab on this website to make sure you are both clear about their role in guiding your project.
+If your mentor is not a faculty member, direct them to fill out our Research Mentor Designation form.
+If you're not sure if your mentor is a faculty member, just ask them.

 - Attend a UGRA information session.